-An annuity is a guaranteed payment from the insurance company that many people use for their retirement.
-The amount of money that you are being paid is usually lower in comparison to other asset classes, but the risk is also lower.
+An annuity is a guaranteed payment from an insurance company that many people use for their retirement.
+The amount of money that you get is usually lower in comparison to other asset classes, but the risk is also lower.

 8. Short-term bonds

 Short-term bonds are highly liquid and have a maturity of between 1 and 4 years.
-They are one of the safest options that are used during times of increased inflation, especially in comparison to equities.
+Investors consider them as a safe haven when inflation is high, especially in comparison to equities.

 9. Fixed-rate loan

-Another option is taking a fixed-rate mortgage loan for 20-30 years with low interest, meaning that the rate stays the same in spite of any changes to the baseline interest rate of your country’s respective central bank.
+Another option is taking a fixed-rate mortgage loan for 20-30 years with low interest.
+This means that your rate stays the same even if central banks raise interest rates.

-However, it should be noted that any debt obligations always carry a certain level of risk.
+However, please be aware that all debt obligations carry a certain level of risk.

-Treasury inflation-protected securities are bonds issued by the US government.
+Treasury Inflation-Protected Securities (TIPS) are bonds issued by the US government.
 They rise together with inflation since it’s measured by the CPI, Consumer Price Index.

-When the value of TIPS increases, the interest paid increases as well, which protects investors especially during uncertain times of higher inflation.
+When the rate on TIPS increases, the interest you get increases as well.
+This protects investors during uncertain times of higher inflation.